 15. 2 in annexe, plus 4 self-catering cottages.

-3 lounges, TV room, 2 bars, dining room, tea room, Wi-Fi in cottages and tea room only, 2-acre grounds, 200 yds from lake (private foreshore, fishing), walking, sailing, climbing, riding, golf nearby, restaurant wheelchair accessible, toilet not adapted.
+3 lounges, TV room, 2 bars, dining room, tea room, Wi-Fi (bedrooms, 1 lounge, cottages and tea room), 2-acre grounds, 200 yds from lake (private foreshore, fishing), restaurant wheelchair accessible, toilet not adapted.

-allowed in some bedrooms (£4 per night charge), not in public rooms.
+allowed in some bedrooms (£7 per night), not in public rooms.